 Email marketing is still a vital and valuable mortgage marketing channel for loan officers.
 Though some things have changed, using it successfully is all about knowing how to do email marketing well.
-Here are some email marketing tips for loan officers.
+Here are some email marketing tips and best practices for loan officers.

 The Email Marketing Cycle